 Salary of Assistant Nurse Manager

-The median salary for Assistant Nurse Manager is $78,492.
-The Assistant Manager often works 8 hour shifts Monday through Friday without weekends, holidays, or working on-call.
+The median salary for an Assistant Nurse Manager is $78,492.
+The Assistant Manager often works 8-hour shifts Monday through Friday without weekends, holidays, or working on-call.
 They also do not usually provide direct patient care, unless a staffing emergency arises.
 For many nurses, the schedule is as attractive as the salary.

 Role of Charge Nurse